joecharles33/redhat-demos/README.md

 Get RHEL (Developer Subscription)

-Create a Red Hat account with your company's enail and join the Red Hat Developer Program.
+Create a Red Hat account with your company's email and join the Red Hat Developer Program.

 https://developers.redhat.com/